Wednesday 3 October is your chance to find out about our postgraduate study programmes, research opportunities and scholarships.

 In 2019 we will open our new campus in the heart of Tauranga city, offering students a greater range of qualifications and study options.

-Come along to an information session and talk to our friendly university staff about any questions you may have.
+Come along to one of our regional information sessions and chat to our friendly staff about the study options available to you at Waikato.

 Each year the University of Waikato invites applications for the position of Writer in Residence.

 Researchers have been overwhelmed by the huge response to Counting Ourselves, a community-led survey on the health and wellbeing of trans and non-binary people.

 In her latest blog post, Dr Alison Campbell urges scientists and conservation workers to continue to talk about the use of 1080 in a constructive way.